redhat-openshift-ecosystem/opct/docs/troubleshooting-guide.md

 ## Certification Tests Failures <a name="review"></a>

-Under any type of certification test failure, it is recommended to recreate the cluster under test.
+Under any type of certification test failure, it is recommended to recreate the cluster under test and retry the execution at least a couple times.

 The certification tests check cluster metrics and logs which are persisted and this **will impact subsequent certification tests**.

 If you already know the reason for a test failure then resolve the problem, re-install the cluster under test, and re-run the provider certification tool again so a new certification archive is created.